questionlp/api.wwdt.me_v2/README.md

 ## Overview

-API service, written in Python and build on [FastAPI](https://fastapi.tiangolo.com/), that provides endpoints to query guest, host, location, panelist, scorekeeper and show data from the [Wait Wait Don't Tell Me!
+The Stats API is written in Python and is built on [FastAPI](https://fastapi.tiangolo.com/) and provides endpoints that can be used to query guest, host, location, panelist, scorekeeper, and show data from a copy of the [Wait Wait Don't Tell Me!
 Stats database](https://github.com/questionlp/wwdtm_database).

 ## Requirements

 - Python 3.8 or newer
-- MySQL or MariaDB database containing data from the Wait Wait...
-Don't Tell Me!
-Stats Page database
+- MySQL or MariaDB Server hosting a version of the aforementioned Wait Wait Don't Tell Me!
+Stats database

 ## Changes from v1.0

-The new v2.0 brings not only a significant change on web frameworks, from [Flask](https://flask.palletsprojects.com/) to FastAPI, but also breaks compatibility with v1.0 and in terms of API documentation.
+Stats API v2.0 not only brings a significant change on web frameworks, migrating from [Flask](https://flask.palletsprojects.com/) to FastAPI, but also breaks compatibility with v1.0 and in terms of API documentation.

-The [API-CHANGES.md](API-CHANGES.md) document details the changes that were made from v1.0 to v2.0, including: API response object, API endpoints and API documentation.
+For additional details on the breaking changes that the new version brings, refer to the [API-CHANGES.md](API-CHANGES.md) document.
+The document details the new API response object format, changes in API endpoints, and migrating to OpenAPI-based documentation.

 ## Installation